 Ellwood Mesa Trail and Habitat Restoration ~ With the help of this CREF grant, the Santa Barbara County Trails Council (SBCTC) is completing final planning for the Ellwood Mesa Coastal Trail Enhancement and Habitat Restoration Project on the Ellwood Mesa in the City of Goleta.
 Specifically, the grant funds preparation of final engineering plans for 2.2 miles of trails and two vertical coastal beach accesses, final design restoration and erosion control plans for 12 acres of environmentally sensitive habitats, and planning permits and environmental review.
-SBCTC plans to complete the plan by summer of 2016.
+SBCTC had planned to complete the plan by summer of 2016; however, SBCTC will need more time and will be requesting an extension to their contract with the County.